MicrosoftDocs/power-platform/power-platform/admin/add-users-to-environment.md

    > [!div class="mx-imgBorder"]
    > ![Add user](media/add-user.png "Add user")

-6. In the **Add user** pane<!--Edit okay?-->, enter the user's name or email address, select it, and add them to the environment<!--It will be obvious how to complete this step?-->.
+6. In the **Add user** pane, enter the user's name or email address, select it, and add them to the environment.
 Note the requirements for successfully adding a user, and see [enable a user in an environment](create-users-assign-online-security-roles.md#enable-or-disable-user-accounts) for details about how to ensure the requirements are met.

    > [!div class="mx-imgBorder"]
    > ![Enter name](media/add-user-enter-name.png "Enter name")